Evan Bouchard Game Preview: Oilers vs. Kraken

 Bouchard Season Stats Insights

-- In 12 games this season, Bouchard has a plus-minus of -6, while averaging 22:03 on the ice per game.
+- In 14 games this season, Bouchard has averaged 21:53 on the ice, while putting up a plus-minus of -5.

-- In three of 12 games this year, Bouchard has scored a goal, but there are no multi-goal efforts on his ledger.
+- Bouchard has a goal in three of 14 contests this season, but no multi-goal games so far.

-- Bouchard has a point in eight of 12 games this year, with multiple points in two of them.
+- Bouchard has a point in nine of 14 games this year, with multiple points in two of them.

-- Bouchard has an assist in six of 12 games so far this season, with multiple assists in two of them.
+- Bouchard has an assist in seven of 14 games so far this year, with multiple assists in two of them.

-- Given his moneyline odds, Bouchard has an implied probability of 47.6% of going over his assist prop bet.
+- The implied probability of Bouchard going over his assist prop bet, based on the odds, is 50%.

 Sign up for Underdog fantasy today.